CLIP-Adapter: Better Vision-Language Models with Feature Adapters: Related Work

-Deep neural network is data-hungry.~However, collecting and annotating large amount of high-quality data is costly and even impossible for some special domains.~The ``pretraining-finetuning paradigm'' offers a good solution to different computer vision~\cite{krizhevsky2012imagenet,simonyan2015very,he2016deep} and natural language processing~\cite{kenton2019bert,dong2019unified,conneau2020unsupervised} tasks and has been widely adopted for many years.~For data-efficient finetuning over downstream tasks, adapter modules~\cite{houlsby2019parameter} is proposed to freeze the weight of backbones and insert learnable linear layers to each Transformer layer.~Different from adapter modules, the proposed CLIP-Adapter applies a simple residual transformation layer over the feature embedding or classifier weight generated by CLIP.
-Thanks to the residual connection and bottleneck linear layer, CLIP-Adapter can improve the performance of CLIP on few-shot learning setting and achieve superior performance than the recently proposed CoOp.~To alleviate the performance gap under distribution shifting, WiSE-FT~\cite{wortsman2021robust} proposes a post-ensemble method for improving CLIP's out-of-distribution robustness.~While WiSE-FT froze the weight of image branch during fine-tuning, our CLIP-Adapter can be applied to both image and text branches with a learnable gating ratio to dynamically balance and mix the knowledge from the original features and CLIP-Adapter's outputs.
+\textbf{Model Fine-Tuning.~} Deep neural network is data-hungry.~However, collecting and annotating large amount of high-quality data is costly and even impossible for some special domains.~The ``pretraining-finetuning paradigm'' offers a good solution to different computer vision~\cite{krizhevsky2012imagenet,simonyan2015very,he2016deep} and natural language processing~\cite{devlin2019bert,dong2019unified,conneau2020unsupervised} tasks and has been widely adopted for many years.~For data-efficient finetuning over downstream tasks, adapter modules~\cite{houlsby2019parameter} is proposed to freeze the weight of backbones and insert learnable linear layers to each Transformer layer.
+Subsequent work such as Parallel Adapter \cite{he2022towards} and VL-Adapter \cite{sung2022vl} further extend \cite{houlsby2019parameter}'s ability to language and multimodal tasks.
+Some other methods, e.g., black-box tuning~\cite{sun2022black}, ladder side-tuning~\cite{sung2022lst}, sparse structure search\cite{hu2022sparse}, and Scaling\&Shifting~\cite{lian2022scaling} also introduce different techniques for adapting large language and vision models in a parameter-efficient manner.
+Different from existing approaches, the proposed CLIP-Adapter applies a simple residual transformation layer over the feature embedding or classifier weight generated by CLIP.
+Thanks to the residual connection and bottleneck linear layer, CLIP-Adapter can improve the performance of CLIP on few-shot learning setting and achieve superior performance than the recently proposed CoOp.~To alleviate the performance gap under distribution shifting, WiSE-FT~\cite{wortsman2022robust} proposes a post-ensemble method for improving CLIP's out-of-distribution robustness.~While our CLIP-Adapter adopts a learnable gating ratio to dynamically balance and mix the knowledge from the original features and CLIP-Adapter's outputs throughout the training stage.